 For visual learners, a monotonous class won’t pique their interest.
 The teacher has to incorporate visual aids such as graphs and diagrams, into the class.
-The way the teacher works, regardless of their professional skills, can demotivate a student.
+The way the teacher works, regardless of their professional skills, can affect how their lessons motivate their pupils.

-Private tutorials are a step-by-step way to help a student to succeed.
+Private tutorials are a step-by-step way to help anybody succeed.

-Remotely or face to face, they work through the key points that the student didn’t understand, give them a learning method and guide them towards an objective, which could be preparing for an exam or learning something new.
+Remotely or face to face, they work through the key points that the client didn’t understand, give them a different method and guide them towards an objective, which could be preparing for an exam or developing some new skill.

 How Common is it to Have a Private Tutor?

-New analysis by the Tutor Pages, however, reveals that the true figure is likely to be far lower than this – more like 15% at the very most.
-Of that 15%, 8% would be receiving tuition from a private tutor at home, 6% would be attending a tuition centre, and 1% would have online tuition.
+Analysis, however, reveals that the true figure is likely to be far lower than this – more like 15% at the very most.
+Of that 15%, 8% would be receiving tuition from a private instructor at home, 6% would be attending a tuition centre, and 1% would have online tuition.

 Media reports on private tuition tend not to differentiate between children receiving one-to-one tuition in their home, and those visiting a tuition centre.
 Yet it seems that there is a growing, unreported demand for group private tuition.
 It is also conveniently sensationalist to say that private tuition is all about rich parents employing super tutors to give their offspring an unfair leg up in the world, but how different does the story sound when we realise that children from diverse backgrounds receive tuition?